opensearch-project/documentation-website/_dashboards/dashboard/index.md

 To customize the panels, you'll need to be in edit mode:

-- Choose **Edit** at top right in the toolbar.
+- Choose **Edit** at the top right of the toolbar.

-If you see **Create new** at the top right in the toolbar, you're already in edit mode.
+If you see **Create new** at the top right of the toolbar, you're already in edit mode.
 {: .note}

-Showing a legend can give readers more information, while hiding a legend can give it a cleaner look.
-If you want to show or hide the panel legend:
+Displaying a legend can give readers more information, while hiding a legend can give a panel a cleaner look.
+If you want to display or hide the panel legend:

-- Select the list icon in the panel's lower left corner.
+- Choose the list icon in the panel's lower left corner.

 If you want to change the color of the panel legend: